hyperbrew/bolt-cep/README.md

 animate >> anim/anim.ts
 ```

-Write your app-speicifc functions in each of these separate modules, and they will be required per each application.
+Write your app-specific functions in each of these separate modules, and they will be required per each application.

 To add support for additional host apps: